Symptoms and causes of arrhythmia

 - cardiogenic shock.

-If the patient has attacks of dizziness, palpitations and loss of consciousness, most often this is due to tachycardia or sinus-type bradycardia.
-When arrhythmia develops in a sinus type, the patient notes periodic "cardiac arrest" and discomfort in the cardiac zone.
+If a patient experiences attacks of dizziness, palpitations and loss of consciousness, this is most often associated with tachycardia or sinus-type bradycardia.
+With arrhythmia developing according to the sinus type, the patient notes periodic “stops” of the heart and discomfort in the cardiac zone.

-Patients with extrasystole complain of fading ("stopping") of the heart, the organ works intermittently and jerks.
-With paroxysmal tachycardia, the heart contracts up to 200 times per minute, and with the ciliated type, the patient feels an accelerated and irregular heartbeat.
+Patients with extrasystole complain of freezing (“stopping”) of the heart, the organ works intermittently and with jerks.
+With paroxysmal tachycardia, the heart contracts up to 200 times per minute, and with the atrial fibrillation type, the patient feels rapid and irregular heartbeat.

-Before treating a disease, doctors advise to conduct courses of therapy that are aimed at eliminating the cause of the onset of the disease.
-Most often, after eliminating the cause of the arrhythmia, the disease recedes, but in some cases, antiarrhythmic drug therapy is necessary.
-There are medications that accelerate the heartbeat, they are prescribed for bradycardia, and there are drugs that inhibit their frequency, they are prescribed for tachycardia and atrial fibrillation.
+Before treating a disease, doctors advise conducting courses of therapy that are aimed at eliminating the cause of the disease.
+Most often, after eliminating the cause of the arrhythmia, the disease recedes, but in some cases therapy with antiarrhythmic drugs is necessary.
+There are medications that speed up the heartbeat, they are prescribed for bradycardia, and there are medications that inhibit their frequency, they are prescribed for tachycardia and atrial fibrillation.

-For the treatment of pathology, the following are most often prescribed:
+For the treatment of pathologies, the following are most often prescribed:

 - Diltiazem, Verapamil;